Biden says Israel-Hezbollah conflict could turn into 'all-out war' as US floats cease-fire proposal

 Meanwhile, the chief of Israel's army said Wednesday that the military is preparing for a possible ground operation in Lebanon as Hezbollah hurled dozens of projectiles into Israel, including a missile aimed at Tel Aviv that was the militant group's deepest strike yet.

-Blinken has been urging both Israel and Hezbollah to step back from their current intensifying conflict, saying that all-out war would be disastrous for the region.
+Blinken has been urging both Israel and Hezbollah to step back from their intensifying conflict, saying that all-out war would be disastrous for the region and that escalation was not the way to get people back to their homes on the Israel-Lebanon border.

-In New York for the annual U.N.
-General Assembly, Blinken said Wednesday the U.S. was working on a plan to de-escalate tensions and allow tens of thousands of Israelis and Lebanese to return to homes they have had to evacuate in border areas.

-“The best way to get that is not through war, not through escalation,” he said in an interview with NBC News.

-“It would be through a diplomatic agreement that has forces pulled back from the border, create a secure environment, people return home,” Blinken said.
+“It would be through a diplomatic agreement that has forces pulled back from the border, create a secure environment, people return home,” Blinken told NBC News.
 “That’s what we’re driving toward because while there’s a very legitimate issue here, we don’t think that war is the solution.”

-U.S. officials say they are floating a number of ideas to calm the situation but they have not been specific about what the scenarios would entail.

 France has called a special U.N.
-Security Council meeting on Lebanon for later Wednesday at which some of those ideas may be discussed.
+Security Council meeting on Lebanon for later Wednesday at which the U.S. proposal may be discussed.

 “What we’re focused on now, including with many partners here in New York at the U.N.
 General Assembly, the Arab world, Europeans and others, is a plan to de-escalate,” Blinken said.